Zuppa Toscana Recipe

 This post may contain affiliate links.
 Read my full disclosure policy.

-This is my take on the famous Zuppa Toscana from Olive Garden—a hearty and comforting Italian-inspired soup loaded with savory Italian sausage, tender potatoes, and fresh spinach, all simmered in a creamy, flavorful broth.
+This is my take on the famous Zuppa Toscana recipe from Olive Garden—a hearty and comforting Italian-inspired soup with savory Italian sausage, tender potatoes, and fresh spinach, all simmered in a flavorful broth.
 While you’ll find plenty of versions of this soup online, what makes this one stand out is the slightly thicker broth, thanks to a touch of flour.
-It gives the soup a more substantial, satisfying texture, turning it into a true main course.
-Pair it with an arugula salad and some good crusty bread, and you’ve got a complete meal that’s perfect for a cozy night in.
+It gives the soup a more substantial texture, turning it into a true main course.
+Pair it with an arugula salad and some good crusty bread, and dinner is done!

 What You’ll Need To Make Zuppa Toscana

-- Yellow Onion and Garlic: These aromatics create a flavorful base for the soup.
+- Yellow onion, carrots & garlic: Create a flavorful base for the soup.

-- All-Purpose Flour: Thickens the broth slightly, giving it a satisfying body without being too heavy.
+- All-Purpose Flour: Lightly thickens the broth so the soup feels a little more substantial without being too heavy.

-- Chicken Broth: The liquid base of the soup, adding richness and savory flavor.
+- Chicken broth: The liquid base that ties everything together, adding depth and savoriness.

 - Salt, Pepper, and Crushed Red Pepper Flakes: Add balance, seasoning, and heat to the dish.